welch-lab/liger/README.md

 ```

 We also provide a set of datasets for real-world style demos, including scRNAseq, scATACseq, spatial transcriptomics and DNA methylation data.
-They are described in detail in the articles that use of them.
+They are described in detail in the articles that make use of them.
 Please check them out from the links above.